dabek782/Expense-tracker-api/Expenses-tracker/README.md

 Vite will start the frontend dev server (hot reload).

-4. Start the backend in a second terminal.
-You can use `node` or `nodemon` (nodemon is installed as a dependency):
+4. Start the backend in a second terminal:

 ```powershell
 # Run backend once